Virtual Policy Series

 Department of Economic Development Commissioner Joan Goldstein and Brattleboro Development Credit Corporation Executive Director Adam Grinold will discuss Vermont's economic outlook, provide an overview of existing relief programs, and discuss other economic development issues.

 November 30, 3 p.m. - Act 250 Reform

 Natural Resources Board Chair Diane Snelling and Agency of Natural Resources Secretary Julie Moore will discuss developments related to Act 250, reform progress made during 2020, and expectations for changes in the future.

 December 7, 11 a.m. - Legislative Preview

-Vermont Public Radio's Peter Hirschfield, VTDigger's Anne Galloway, and Seven Days' Kevin McCallum will discuss the post-election legislative outlook for 2021, including issues the Legislature is expected to return to or beigin work on when the new session begins in January.
+Vermont Public Radio's Peter Hirschfeld, VTDigger's Anne Galloway, and Seven Days' Kevin McCallum will discuss the post-election legislative outlook for 2021, including issues the Legislature is expected to return to or begin work on when the new session begins in January.
 Please note this event is at 11am.

 Submit your questions during the registration process.
 Registrations for each individual event will close by the date of the event at 8:00am.
 All registered attendees will receive an email confirmation with instructions.

 If you have any questions, please contact Ariel Bertenshaw, Director of Events, at email@example.com or (802)262-0147.